BPM Entertainment

 BPM Entertainment, also known as Big Planet Made, is a South Korean entertainment company established in 2021.
 Co-founded by rapper MC Mong and Duble Sidekick member Park Jang-geun, it is a subsidiary of the company One Hundred.
 BPM had a strategic alliance with Swing Entertainment, a subsidiary of CJ ENM, and Million Market, another subsidiary of One Hundred.

-The company is best known as the home to the trio Viviz, the girl group Badvillain and solo artists Ha Sung-woon, Lee Mu-jin, Be'O, Ren and Taemin.
+The company is best known as the home to the girl group Badvillain and solo artists Ha Sung-woon, Lee Mu-jin, and Ren.

 History

 2021–2022: Founding and expansion

 BPM Entertainment was founded in July 2021 by rapper MC Mong and Duble Sidekick member Park Jang-geun.
 On September 29, 2021, Soyou signed with BPM Entertainment after leaving Starship Entertainment.
 She became the first artist to sign with the company.
 On October 6, it was announced that former GFriend members, Eunha, SinB and Umji, signed a contract with BPM Entertainment to debut as a trio after leaving Source Music.
 On October 8, 2021, it was announced their new group name would be Viviz.
 On October 27, Huh Gak signed with BPM Entertainment after his contract with IST Entertainment expired.

 On October 29, Big Planet Made announced that they had signed a memorandum of understanding with Million Market and Swing Entertainment, thus forming a strategic alliance and business agreement.
 On December 24, former Hotshot and Wanna One member Ha Sung-woon signed a contract with BPM Entertainment after the expiration of his contract with Star Crew Entertainment.
 Viviz debuted on February 9, 2022, with the EP Beam of Prism.

 On March 1, 2022, it was announced that Lee Mu-jin had signed an exclusive contract with the company.
 On March 8, Be'O signed a management deal with BPM Entertainment.
 On April 29, actress Jo Soo-min signed an exclusive contract with the company.
 She is the first actress to be signed under BPM Entertainment.
 On May 3, Mighty Mouth signed an exclusive contract with BPM Entertainment.
 On May 7, former NU'EST member Ren signed an exclusive contract with BPM Entertainment after the expiration of his contract with Pledis Entertainment.
 MC Mong resigned as director in November 2022 but remained associated with the company through its affiliation with Million Market.
 Park Jang-geun became the CEO.